specklesystems/pygeoapi/pygeoapi/provider/speckle_utils/demos/README.md

-Examples of adding Speckle layers to maps built with Leaflet.
+Examples of adding Speckle layers to maps built with Leaflet and OpenLayers.